NABJ Operating Procedures

 Contracts for meeting space, food and beverage, audio-visual and/or computer equipment, travel, lodging, and other expenses associated with the Regional Conference, must be signed by the NABJ Executive Director and President or Treasurer.
 Contracts signed by other persons will not be honored.
 In the event of emergency expenses that require out-of-pocket expenditures, a receipt must be submitted for reimbursement.
 Emergency expenditures shall not exceed $200.

-All moneys raised or collected for Regional Conferences, including registration fees, shall be made payable to the National Association of Black Journalists and forwarded to the National Office.
+All sponsorship monies raised by host chapters for Regional Conferences shall be made payable to the National Association of Black Journalists and forwarded to the National Office.

 CHAPTER 7: CHAPTERS